face0xff/trop-bon-cadavre/README.md

 # Trop Bon Cadavre

-A Telegram bot for playing Trop Bon Cadavre.

-## Game

 Trop Bon Cadavre (english: *very good corpse*) is a game freely adapted from the french *Cadavre exquis*.

-A game is instanciated with a certain number of players (at least two) and a number of messages.
+A game is instanciated with at least two players and a given number of messages.
+Participants can agree or not on a theme for a story.

-A first player is chosen at random to write the beginning of a story (the players can agree or not on a theme for the story).
+A first player is chosen at random to write the beginning of the story.
 Then, each turn, another player is chosen at random to follow up on the last message.
-They can only read the last message, and they do not know its author either, but they should try their best to continue the storyline in a coherent fashion.
+They can only read the last message, and they do not know its author either.
+They can only try their best to continue the storyline in a coherent fashion!
-A message can range, at your will, from a single sentence to several paragraphs.
+Messages can range, at your will, from a single sentence to several paragraphs.

-Once the maximum number of messages has been reached, the game stops and participants can reunite to read the whole story.
+Once the maximum number of messages has been reached, the game stops and the entire story is revealed.
 Sometimes it surprisingly makes sense, sometimes it does not at all; but most of the time, it's hilarious!

 ## Commands

-* `/new <number of messages> <timeout in seconds>` --- Create a new game
+* `/new <number of messages> <timeout in seconds>` — Create a new game
-* `/join` --- Join the game
+* `/join` — Join the game
-* `/start` --- Start the game (only for the person who created it)
+* `/start` — Start the game (only for the person who created it)
-* `/cancel` --- Cancel a game before it starts (only for the person who created it)
+* `/cancel` — Cancel a game before it starts (only for the person who created it)

 ## Run the bot